dttrugman/GrowClust3D.jl/README.md

 ` pkg> test GrowClust3D`

+**Note:** The GrowClust3D software was finalized using Julia v1.8.
+It is recommended to use this version or later; older versions may work but there can be compatibility issues with the packages GrowClust3D depends on.
+For example, Proj.jl requires v1.6 or later at present writing.

 ---

 The `examples/` directory has two different Julia (.jl) "run/driver" scripts: `run_growclust3D.jl` as a reference example for typical usage on a single processor, and `run_growclust3D-MP.jl` which is similar in spirit but designed for multiprocessing on multiple cores.
 These two .jl scripts can be copied and reused as examples for any generic GrowClust3D problem with little/no modification.